 There are numerous advantages to augmenting fleet management with predictive battery analytics.
 Customers receive precise data on their batteries’ state of health (SoH), predictions of remaining capacity, energy throughput, and range without time consuming and costly testing procedures.
 Assessments of e.g., inner resistance, provide insights into battery performance and charging optimizations.
 Commercial fleet operators can check the often- vague promises of the warranty conditions or extend battery usage after end of life with detailed remote diagnostics.

 The lifetime simulations of different operating and use scenarios enable a quick insight into their impact on the battery and allow for lifetime optimizations of up to 25%.
 An application-oriented interpretation of the data shows in which phases of use the battery is particularly stressed.
 Once the optimal operating strategy has been found, the TWAICE real-time analytics guarantees reliable and safe usage of the battery.
 Prior to a vehicle service, TWAICE’s predictions identify the battery components with the highest likelihood of failure, thereby enabling timely and targeted maintenance.
 This is especially needed when commercial fleet operators are fully responsible for maintenance activities.

-If you would like to learn more about our solutions, please contact us and we will be in touch to arrange a meeting, or check out these posts:
+<p>If you would like to learn more about our solutions, please contact us and we will be in touch to arrange a meeting, or check out our website:

 <p><a href="https://twaice.com/e-bus-fleet-management/" target="_blank" rel="noreferrer noopener"><strong>TWAICE Fleet Management Solutions </strong></a></p>